jozavala-msft/data-accelerator/Local-mode-with-Docker.md

             ````
             docker image rm <ImageId>
             ````
-* Open the portal at: http://localhost:49080/home to start Data Accelerator and create your first Flow and / or checkout the samples
+* Open the portal at: http://localhost:49080/home to start Data Accelerator.
+You will be prompted for username and password.
+The default username is foo and password is bar.
+Once logged in, create your first Flow and / or checkout the samples

 * Check out step by [step tutorials]( https://github.com/Microsoft/data-accelerator/wiki/Tutorials) for local mode